The Bear Keeper's Daughter

 Other women agitate behind the scenes, however, and cause trouble for their powerful paramours.
 The adventuress Lola Montez stirred up public resentment against her protector, Bavarian King Ludwig I. Her outrageous antics and courtly maneuverings on state policy led to a revolution in Bavaria in 1848.
 Lola barely escaped with her life.

 But what if the woman behind the power or who is thrust to the fore isn’t really a fully mature woman, but a girl, complete with an immature teenager’s whims and wants?
 Such a woman was Mary of Nazareth.
 This teen girl elected to keep a child knowingly not of her betrothed Joseph.
 She could have been stoned to death under Jewish law of the time.
-Mary of Nazareth stood firm in her convictions, and Joseph did not press an infidelity claim against her.actress and prostitute named Theodora.
+Mary of Nazareth stood firm in her convictions, and Joseph did not press an infidelity claim against her.Another teen girl whose presence in history did not go unmarked was a low-born actress and prostitute named Theodora.
 This girl would go on to become the most powerful woman the Byzantine Empire had ever seen.

 “Istanbul Was Constantinople…”